 A technical term used to designate how strong a magnetic field must be to affect data encoded on a magnetic stripe.
 Coercivity is measured in Oersteds (Oe).
 Coercivity is the measure of how difficult it is to encode information in a magnetic stripe.

 Several color matching options are included with card printer/encoders.
 These options are built directly into the printer driver so they are easily selected.
 Colors print with more clarity, detail and accuracy.

 Contact Smart Card Encoder

 The contact smart card encoder connects the ISO contact pins mounted on the e-card docking station to a Gemplus GemCore 410 smart card coupler mounted inside the printer.
-The GemCore 410's digital I/O is converted to a RS-232 signal which is accessible to application programmes through a dedicated DB-9 port on the outside of the printer labeled "Smart Card."
+The GemCore 410's digital I/O is converted to a RS-232 signal which is accessible to application programs through a dedicated DB-9 port on the outside of the printer labeled "Smart Card."

 Contactless Smart Card Encoder

 The contactless smart card encoder connects an antenna mounted on the e-card docking station to a Gemplus GemEasyLink 680SL coupler mounted inside the printer/encoder.
-Application programmes can access MIFARE® contactless cards via a RS-232 signal through a dedicated DB-9 port on the outside of the printer labeled "MIFARE/Contactless."
+Application programs can access MIFARE® contactless cards via a RS-232 signal through a dedicated DB-9 port on the outside of the printer labeled "MIFARE/Contactless."